Guest post by Ayshica Andrews

 Where to purchase garlic to grow in Arizona

-Garlic is harvested around July and August around the country (Arizona is an exception).
+Garlic is harvested around July and August around the country (the low desert of Arizona is an exception).
 Therefore, seed companies open up garlic pre-sales around this time.
 I find it fascinating to research all the different websites to see what is available for sale.
 Baker Creek normally has a great selection.
 I also look at Terroir Seeds, Territorial Seed Company, Peaceful Valley Farm and Seed Savers Exchange.
 You could even purchase locally from Forever Yong Farm in Amado, Arizona.
 The garlic you purchase for planting is referred to as seed garlic, it is not actual seeds but garlic bulbs.
 Seed companies start mailing seed garlic out to home gardeners in September.
 I check my email consistently everyday, waiting for the notification that my garlic has been mailed to me.
 Once I receive that notification, I check my mailbox every single day because I do not want my garlic sitting in the heat for longer than necessary.
 Seed garlic sells out very quickly, especially the new varieties or favorites, so I like to order as soon as I can.

 Choose the correct variety of garlic to grow in Arizona